Draw Down and Maximum Draw Down in Gold Trading

 3. Do you know the maximum potential risk of each exposure for each transaction that you place?

 4. Are decisions made on the basis of reliable & timely data and based on a strategy or not?
-Have you read about gold trading systems here on this web site guide lessons.
+Have you read about trading systems here on this web site guide lessons.

 6. Over what time periods do the risks of your trading activities exist? - Do you hold trades longterm or shortterm? what type of trader are you?